appsmithorg/appsmith-docs/website/docs/product/security.md

 Appsmith applications are secure-by-default, with a number of strategies in place to protect your data.

 All sensitive credentials such as database credentials and Git SSH keys are encrypted with [AES-256 encryption](https://en.wikipedia.org/wiki/Advanced\_Encryption\_Standard), and each self-hosted Appsmith instance ensures [data-at-rest](https://en.wikipedia.org/wiki/Data\_at\_rest) security by configuring unique salt and password values.
 In the cloud, Appsmith is hosted in AWS data centers on **SOC 1** and **SOC 2** compliant servers, with data redundancy maintained by regular backups.
-Internal access to Appsmith Cloud is controlled with a two-factor authentication aystem and audit logs.
+Internal access to Appsmith Cloud is controlled with a two-factor authentication system and audit logs.

 Appsmith Cloud only connects to your databases and API endpoints through specific whitelisted IPs: `18.223.74.85` and `3.131.104.27`.
 All connections to Appsmith Cloud are encrypted with [TLS](https://en.wikipedia.org/wiki/Public\_key\_certificate).
 For self-hosted instances, it's possible to set up [SSL](https://en.wikipedia.org/wiki/Public\_key\_certificate) certificates during installation via [LetsEncrypt](https://letsencrypt.org/), or administrators can upload their own SSL certificate to Appsmith.